KDABLabs/cxx-qt-servo-webview/README.md

 $ cargo run --release
 ```

+Note that this demo currently supports Wayland only, not X11.

 ## Debugging

 To make sure, that Qt picks the correct OpenGL driver, use the `QSG_INFO=1` variable.
 For hardware acceleration to work, the driver name should **not** contain `llvmpipe`.